ASSESSMENT

 EMOTIONS

 The belief that autistic people lack empathy is a myth.
 Autistic people can feel emotions so intensely that it is overwhelming.
-Since we are significantly more likely to experience mental health problems than the general population, it's really important that professionals and services pay attention to unmet emotional / sensory / physical needs, and consider the impact of repeated trauma on autistic individuals.
-Our behaviour is frequently misunderstood and pathologized e.g. obsessive, rigid, challenging, inappropriate, selfish.
+Since we are significantly more likely to experience mental health problems than the general population, it's really important that professionals and services pay attention to unmet emotional / sensory / physical needs and consider the impact of repeated trauma on autistic individuals.
+Our behaviour is frequently misunderstood and pathologised, e.g. obsessive, rigid, challenging,

 Alexithymia is a psychology term for "without words for feelings".
 It is characterised by difficulties identifying feelings, matching physical sensations in the body with various emotional states, difficulties verbally expressing feelings and describing how the person feels.
 Alexithymia is common in autistic people.